-Energy bars are such a convenient way to provide some quick energy when you really need a boost.
-They’re great for a pre-hike or a post workout snack, or sometimes even that 3:00 pm slump, but unfortunately they’re not all the healthiest choices.
+Energy bars are such a convenient way to provide some quick fuel when you really need a boost.
+They’re great for during a hike for a post workout snack, or even that 3:00 pm slump, but unfortunately they’re not all the healthiest choices.
 Some protein or energy bars have lots of sugar, which can of course pack the calories that you just burned off, right back on.
-Others might have ingredients that you can’t, or don’t want.
+Others might have ingredients that you can’t have, or don’t want.
 And let’s face it – keeping your pantry stocked with energy bars can make a huge dent in your wallet.

 So here’s a little secret.
 They’re REALLY easy to make, and not a drop of added sugar is needed.
 They also keep for quite a while in the freezer, so they’re ready when you are.
 Even better, you can customize the size, so if a whole bar is too much, you won’t feel compelled to finish it.

-PS – This entire recipe cost me less than $5 to make!
-Lisa would be proud.
-More tuition money for me!
+PS – This entire recipe cost me less than $5 to make, and I’ve got LOTSA bars.
+Bring on hiking season!

 - 2/3 cup Old Fashioned Oats

 - 1 cup pitted Medjool dates soaked in water for about 30 minutes

 - 1/2 cup pecan halves